CYCOGS® Hybrid Snake Arms

 with each element member of a segment movable in two rotational

-If you multiply the number of elements by 2, you can get an approximate cumulative DoF count
+If you multiply the number of elements by two, you can get an approximate cumulative DoF count

-.
-It is not uncommon for the count to reach 20 - 50 DoF.
+It is routine for the count to reach 20 - 50 DoF.

 The large DoF count may also be classified as a continuum Robot arm

 depending on the spacing and flexibility of each element, and its element to element connection.

 The snake arm is capable of moving in translation, rotation, and to move in a spiral or coil like fashion,